ctg-lund/singleCellWorkflows/README.md

   * Sample_Project - What project a sample is associated with
   * force - If cellranger count should force the number of cells, 99% of the cases should be left as 'n', otherwise specify it as an integer.
   * agg - If all samples should be aggregated, `cellranger aggr` into the same space after. 'n' or 'y' and should be left as 'n' majority of the times.
+  * pipeline - which analysis the pipeline should run
+  * sample_pair - For citeseq, which fastq samples should be analysed together
+  * hto - What HTO tags are used for the specific sample
+  * libtype - For citeseq, what type of sample [rna/adt/hto/crispr]

 * fqdir - the directory where you can find the fastq files.